Mayor of Vilnius

 The Mayor of Vilnius, officially the Mayor of the municipality of the city of Vilnius (Lithuanian: "Vilniaus miesto savivaldybės meras") is the head of the Lithuanian municipality of the city of Vilnius.
+The current incumbent is Valdas Benkunskas, following the 2023 Vilnius mayor elections.

 Overview

-Legislative and local executive powers are exercised by the municipality council (Lithuanian: savivaldybės taryba) and the directly elected mayor.
+The legislative and local executive powers are exercised by the municipality council (Lithuanian: savivaldybės taryba) and the directly elected mayor.

-The mayor is member of municipality's council and chairman of it.
-Also mayor proposes candidates to his own deputies, the director of municipality administration and his deputies.
+The mayor is both a member and the chairman of the municipality's council.
+The mayor also proposes candidates to his deputies, the director of municipality administration, and the director's deputies.

 History

-Mayor's institution has been established in 1990 and it replaced city's executive committee chairman.
+The mayor's institution was established in 1990 and it replaced the city's executive committee chairman.
 From 1990 to 2015 the mayor had been elected by the city's council (since 1995 – city's municipality council).
-Also between 1990 and 2003 mayor was member of municipality's board, which performed executive functions.
+Between 1990 and 2003, the mayor was a member of the municipality's board, which performed executive functions.

 Between 1995 and 2003 the mayor appointed (or fired) eldermen.

-Since 2015 the mayor is elected directly in two-round system by voters registered in the municipality.
+Since 2015 the mayor is elected directly in a two-round system by voters registered in the municipality.